-The Offering Common units offered to the public common units. common units if the underwriters exercise their option to purchase additional common units in full.
-Units outstanding after this offering common units and subordinated units, representing a % and % limited partner interest in us, respectively.
+The Offering Common units offered to the public common units.
+Units outstanding after this offering common units if the underwriters exercise their option to purchase additional common units in full. common units and subordinated units, representing a % and % limited partner interest in us, respectively.
 If the underwriters do not exercise their option to purchase additional common units, we will issue all of the additional common units to OCI Holdings at the expiration of the option for no additional consideration.
-If the underwriters exercise their option to purchase additional common units, the number of common units purchased by the underwriters will be sold to the public, and any remaining common units not purchased by the underwriters pursuant to any such exercise will be issued to OCI Holdings at the expiration of the option period.
+If the underwriters exercise their option to purchase additional common units purchased by the underwriters will be sold to the public, and any remaining common units not purchased by the underwriters pursuant to any such exercise will be issued to OCI Holdings at the expiration of the option period.
 Accordingly, the exercise of the underwriters' option will not affect the total number of common units outstanding or the amount of cash needed to pay the minimum quarterly distribution on all units.
-Our general partner will own general partner units, representing a 2.0% general partner interest in us.
-Use of proceeds We expect to receive estimated net proceeds of approximately \$ million from this offering (assuming an initial offering price of \$ per common unit, the mid-point of the price range set forth on the cover page of this prospectus), after deducting the estimated underwriting discount, the structuring fee and estimated offering expenses.
-We intend to use the net proceed from this offering to make a distribution to OCI Chemical.
+Use of proceeds Our general partner will own general partner units, representing a 2.0% general partner interest in us.
+We expect to receive estimated net proceeds of approximately \$ million from this offering (assuming an initial offering price of \$ per common unit, the mid-point of the price range set forth on the cover page of this prospectus), after deducting the estimated underwriting discount, the structuring fee and estimated offering expenses.
+We intend to use the net proceeds from this offering to make (i) a cash payment of approximately \$ to Wyoming Co. in exchange for the contribution of its 10.02% limited partner interest in OCI Wyoming to us and (ii) a distribution of approximately \$ to OCI Chemical.
 If the underwriters exercise their option to purchase additional common units in full, the additional net proceeds to us would be approximately \$ million.
-We intend to distribute th net proceeds from any exercise of such option to OCI Chemical.
+We intend to distribute the net proceeds from any exercise of such option to OCI Chemical.
 Please see "Use of Proceeds."
 Cash distributions We intend to pay the minimum quarterly distribution of \$ per unit (\$ per unit on an annualized basis) to the extent we have sufficient cash from operations after we establish adequate cash reserves and pay our fees and expenses, including payments to our general partner and its affiliates.
-We refer to this cash as "available cash," and we define its meaning it our partnership agreement, a copy of which is included in this prospectus as Appendix B. Our ability to distribute cash is also subject to certain restrictions and other factors described in more detail under the caption "Cash Distribution Policy and Restrictions on Distributions."
+We refer to this cash as "available cash," and we define its meaning in our partnership agreement, a copy of which is included in this prospectus as Appendix B. Our ability to distribute cash is also subject to certain restrictions and other factors described in more detail under the caption "Cash Distribution Policy and Restrictions on Distributions."
 We intend to pay a prorated distribution covering the period from the completion of this offering through , 2013, based on the number of days in that period.